ildarmgt/BitcoinNameSystem/README.md

 ![pic](https://i.imgur.com/KQtiSHn.png)

 This readme and all else is work in progress.
+I'm open to collaborations.

 [Github pages demo (testnet only now)](https://ildarmgt.github.io/BitcoinNameSystem/)